What is You + ME?

 Patient registries facilitate research by enabling participants to share their health experiences with researchers and medical professionals.
 By completing health surveys, you are giving researchers a richer understanding of complex diseases like ME/CFS and long-COVID.
 You + ME also includes a biobank, which is a place that stores samples such as blood or tissue from participants.

-You + M.E. is a completely online study that allows you take part anywhere at any time.
+You + ME is an online study that allows you to take part anywhere at any time.

-People with ME/CFS can also download a mobile app to track symptoms, general well-being and other life events as often as daily.
+In addition, people with ME/CFS and/or those who identify as COVID longhaulers can download the You + ME Mobile App to track symptoms, general well-being and other life events as often as daily.
 This ongoing tracking allows for a more complete picture of the disease and how it changes over time.

-Volunteers without ME/CFS are a critical part of the success of You + M.E.!
-To be able to understand what has gone wrong with someone who has ME/CFS, we need to be able to compare their biology to someone without the disease.
+To be able to understand what has gone wrong with someone who has developed an illness, we need to be able to compare their biology to someone without the illness in question.

 I don’t live in the United States.
 Can I join?

-Currently, the Registry is beta tested with a group in the United States.
-It will be available to international participants soon!
+Currently, You + ME is in an extended beta testing period with a group in the United States.
+We will be expanding our community globally soon!

 How do I download the app?

-I don’t have a smartphone.
+I don’t have a smartphone or tablet.
 How can I participate?